The Archive

 Last War: Survival — The Door-Choosing Runner That's Actually a 4X

-Last War's ads show a charming runner where you pick math doors to multiply your soldier squad against a wave of zombies.
-The actual game is a heavy 4X base-builder with the runner relegated to a tiny side mode.
+Last War's ads show a charming runner where math doors multiply your soldier squad against zombies.
+The real game is a heavy 4X — the runner is a side mode.

 Farming Sim in Disguise